Programs: Beckman Scholars Program

 - David Fischer (class of 2010) researched the cause of the enriched environment’s central sensitization, with Professor Wendy Sternberg

 - Harper Hubbeling (class of 2011) studied regulation of the transcription factor Nur77 in murine T-cells in Professor Jenni Punt’s lab.
 Haverford News: Harper Hubbeling '11 Published in Nature Immunology

 - Alice Vienneau (class of 2012) characterized the Dynamic Structure of α-Synuclein using single-site vibrational probes in Professor Casey Londergan’s lab.

-- James Taggart (class of 2013) is working in Professor Robert Fairman's lab (Biology) "Towards the Creation of Myosin-Based Porphyrin-Modified Nanowires."
+- James Taggart (class of 2013) worked in Professor Robert Fairman's lab (Biology) "Towards the Creation of Myosin-Based Porphyrin-Modified Nanowires."

-- Samuel Rodriques (class of 2013) is working with Professor Peter Love (Physics) to investigate mixed state entanglement with applications to energy transport in photosynthetic proteins and quantum chemistry.
+- Samuel Rodriques (class of 2013) worked with Professor Peter Love (Physics) to investigate mixed state entanglement with applications to energy transport in photosynthetic proteins and quantum chemistry.